-In all cases, the foundation and supporting structure shall be designed for each specific installation by a qualified professional engineer.
+In all cases the foundation or support cradle and supporting structure shall be designed for each specific installation by a qualified professional engineer.

-Provision of anchoring hardware or any other supporting component will be the responsibility of the installer or others.
+Provision of anchoring hardware, support cradles, or any other supporting component will be the responsibility of the installer or others.
 These items will not be supplied by AAF unless noted specifically in the AAF quotation and in the accepted customer purchase order.

-3.4.3 Connection of Inlet and Outlet Ducts: Inlet and outlet ducts, when required, shall be connected to the inlet and outlet faces of the housing as shown in Figure 5.
+3.4.3 Connection of Inlet and Outlet Ducts: Inlet and outlet ducts, when required, shall be connected to the inlet and outlet faces of the housing as shown in Figure 4.